Benu (restaurant)

-Benu is the first restaurant in San Francisco to have received Three Michelin Stars.
+Benu is the first restaurant in San Francisco to have received three Michelin stars.
 Located in the SoMa district, Benu was opened in 2010 by chef Corey Lee, the former Chef de Cuisine at the French Laundry.

-In 2019, Benu made its debut on The World's 50 Best Restaurants, and in 2024 celebrated ten consecutive years of receiving three Stars.
+In 2019, Benu made its debut on The World's 50 Best Restaurants, and in 2024 celebrated ten consecutive years of three stars.

 Restaurant

 Corey Lee was born in Seoul, South Korea and moved to the United States at age five.
 Prior to opening Benu, he was the head chef at The French Laundry, working for Thomas Keller at both The French Laundry and Per Se for a total of nine years.

 At Benu, he serves a set tasting menu that features a wide variety of seafood and vegetables, a few meat courses, and some sweets.
 Lee draws from many different cuisines, including Korean and Cantonese.
 He states that “Benu is open to the influence of all different kinds of cultures.
 We have Asian influences, of course.
 We have Western influences.
 We have influences that are technique-driven.
 Some are flavor-driven.
 Some are ingredient-driven.
 But it accepts all those things and it defines the kind of food we serve.”

 In addition to the tasting menu, Benu offers an optional beverage pairing that includes beer, wine, and sake.

 Benu is housed on the ground floor of a historic building that dates back to 1922–originally the headquarters of the San Francisco Newspaper Company.
 Crown Point Press, an art studio, gallery, and bookstore, now owns the building and resides directly above the restaurant.

 In 2015, Phaidon published Benu–a collection of recipes and essays that explores the restaurant's food, influences, and collaborators–with forewords by Thomas Keller and David Chang, designed by Julia Hasting.